Japanese Culture and Traditions

 The concept of “nunchi” in Korea is a form of emotional intelligence or quick situational judgment that influences interaction.

-While the Japanese also value harmony and indirect communication, they often emphasize non-verbal cues and the principle of “honne and tatemae” (true feelings and public face).
+While the Japanese value harmony and indirect communication, they often emphasize non-verbal cues and the principle of “honne and tatemae” (true feelings and public face).

-Work Culture in South Korea and Japan:
+Work Culture in Japan Vs. South Korea:

 In Japanese work culture, the concept of “salaryman” is deeply ingrained, where long working hours and loyalty to one’s company are expected.